 Pets are an integral part of the family, holding a special place in our hearts and minds while they are with us and even after they are gone.
 Many families will have about the same number of photos including their pets as they do family members, which shows just how important pets can be to the family unit.
-Customized pet photos on canvas as wall art can make use of these great photos while providing eloquent and attractive images for your home dcor.
+Customized pet pictures on canvas as wall art can make use of these great photos while providing eloquent and attractive images for your home decor.

 How to Take Great Photos of Your Pet

 Pets, especially puppies and kittens, may seem like they are always on the move, which can make it a bit of a challenge to capture a high quality portrait without blurring or distracting elements.
 Plus, unlike kids, pets don’t understand the direction or concept of taking a picture (although some animals are natural models!).
 These tips can help you capture the best side of your pet.